Graphs

 You can choose between four types of graphs:

-- Environmental impact – in % compared to the starting year
+- Environmental burden – in % compared to the starting year

-Various environmental aspects (effects of emission of CO₂, NOₓ, CH₄, Particulate Matter, amount of waste, etc.) are included in this. - CO₂ emissions – in tons of CO₂
+Various environmental aspects (effects of emission of CO₂, NOₓ, CH₄, Particulate Matter, amount of waste, etc.) are included in this. - CO₂ emission – in tons of CO₂

-The CO₂ emissions of all items with a CO₂ factor. - Energy consumption – in MJ
+The CO₂ emissions of all items with a CO₂ factor. - Energy use – in MJ

 Only the weight of waste counts here.
-In the Environmental Impact graph, the recyclability of the separated waste flows is taken into account.
+In the Environmental Burden graph, the recyclability of the separated waste flows is taken into account.

 The graphs show the following:

-- A pie chart with the selected year that shows the distribution of environmental impact/CO₂ emissions of the themes.
+- A pie chart with the selected year that shows the distribution among the different themes.

-- A bar graph with the environmental impact or CO₂ footprint over the years plus any industry average next to it.
-The graph only shows the years selected in the time window.
+- A bar graph with the score over the years plus any benchmark (industry average) next to it.

 - A goal graph if your organization has added a goal to this graph.